 Over 60 competitive events (middle and high school) appeal to many students across the spectrum of technology.
 Events include CAD architecture and engineering, website design, medical technology, film, graphic design and inventions and innovations as well as many other technological topics.
 Affiliated students can purchase downloadable rules for individual middle and high school competitions.

-Students are exposed to leadership learning and opportunities through officer and committee level participation, as well as through Leadership Lessons -- a CD each TSA advisor receives which includes leadership content that can be incorporated into the classroom and/or into chapter meetings.
+Students are exposed to leadership learning and opportunities through officer and committee level participation, as well as through Leadership Lessons that can be incorporated into the classroom and/or into chapter meetings.

 As students work on TSA related projects, they learn to engage as a team, to accept and give recognition, to increase their knowledge and to help others.
 TSA provides the structure for a successful group experience, shaped and managed by the student membership with the assistance of an adult advisor.